mariamabouelhagag/simple_shell/README.md

 Authors Mariam Salama;

+Mohamed Amin

-Mohamed AmiSimple Shell Project This is a simple shell project created with C language.
+Simple Shell Project This is a simple shell project created with C language.

 Description This shell project is a basic implementation of a shell that can execute commands and display the output to the user.